VanAndelInstitute/lambdaR/README.md

 # Deployment

+## AWS Credentials

+If you have skipped over the above steps and just want to use the pre-made layers included in this repo, make sure you have run `aws configure` to enter your AWS credentials (otherwise the below will not work).
+As noted above, the credentials you provide must be for an [IAM user](https://console.aws.amazon.com/iam/home#/users) that has the AWSLambdaFullAccess permissions (you can actually be more granular than that, the key permission is lambda:PublishLayerVersion) and also IAMFullAccess to create roles and permissions for your Lambda functions (again, you can be more granular if you wish).
+You create a user and retrieve the user secret and key from the web console.

 ## Push Layers To AWS

 Assuming you have already run `aws configure` and entered your credentials, we can now push these to lambda layers.